shapeshed/shapeshed.com/content/post/unix-tee.md

   "slug": "unix-tee",
   "title": "Linux and Unix tee command tutorial with examples", "date": "2016-07-28T00:00:00+00:00",
-  "description": "How to examples on using tee, a UNIX tool for copying standard input to standard output and making a copy to one or more files.", "image": "images/articles/tee.png",
+  "description": "Tutorial on using tee, a UNIX and Linux tool for copying standard input to standard output and making a copy to one or more files.
+Examples of writing to a file, appending to a file and writing to a privileged file.", "image": "images/articles/tee.png",
   "tags": [
-    "UNIX"
+    "UNIX",
+    "Linux"
   ]
 }